-- Never leave your PC unattended while using our Crosstown Civic Credit Union Services.
+- Never leave your PC unattended while using our Access Credit Union Services.
 Always exit Online Banking using the logout button, and close your browser if you step away from your computer.
 Your internet browser software may retain information you entered in the login screen and elsewhere until you exit the browser.

 - Secure or erase files stored on your PC by clearing your cache in your Internet browser regularly.
 Most Internet browsers store information in non-protected (unencrypted) files in the browser’s cache to improve performance.
 The files remain until they are erased by clearing your cache.

 - Every time you use Online Banking, you will need to enter your username and Password/PAC, which ensures only you can log into your accounts.
 Your User ID and password/PAC are your keys to safe and secure banking.